hardiksondagar/income-tax-calculator/README.md

 ## Available Deductions Under New Regime

 - **Standard Deduction**: Automatic ₹75,000 for salaried individuals.

-- **Employer's NPS Contribution**: Up to 14% of salary for government employees, 10% for others.
-- **Home Loan Interest**: For self-occupied property, especially for first-time home buyers.
-- **Other Eligible Deductions**: Family pension, disability allowance, etc.
+*Note: This simplified calculator currently only implements the standard deduction for salaried employees.
+The full version of the new tax regime allows for additional specific deductions which may be added in future updates.*

 ## How to Use

 1. Enter your annual income in lakhs (e.g., enter 12.75 for ₹12,75,000).
 2. Check/uncheck the salaried employee option (applies ₹75,000 standard deduction).
-3. Optionally, add any additional deductions by checking the "I have additional deductions" box.
-4. Click "Calculate Tax" to view your tax liability and breakdown.
+3. Click "Calculate Tax" to view your tax liability and breakdown.
-5. Review the visual graph to understand how tax changes with income.
+4. Review the visual graph to understand how tax changes with income.
+5. Explore example calculations and tax slabs for reference.
+6. Check the FAQ section for answers to common questions.

 ## Technologies Used

 - HTML5
-- CSS3 (with Tailwind CSS)
+- CSS3 (with Tailwind CSS framework)
-- JavaScript
+- JavaScript (Vanilla JS)
-- Chart.js for visualization
+- Chart.js for data visualization
+- Google Fonts (Inter)

 ## Disclaimer

 This calculator is for informational purposes only and should not be considered as tax advice.
 Tax laws are subject to change, and you should consult a tax professional for specific advice.

+## Planned Features

+- [ ] Income slider with visual feedback alongside numerical input
+- [ ] Net income visualization - pie chart showing tax vs take-home amount
+- [x] Monthly take-home calculator showing post-tax monthly salary
+- [ ] Old vs new tax regime comparison tool
+- [ ] Tax saving recommendations based on income bracket
+- [ ] Dark mode toggle for better accessibility
+- [ ] Salary structure optimizer - suggest optimal CTC breakdown
+- [ ] Save or share calculation results (via URL parameters or export)
+- [ ] Local storage to remember user's last calculation
+- [ ] Progressive disclosure - hide advanced features until needed
+- [ ] Mobile-optimized compact view with simplified controls